Lori Healey: Biography

-Prior to joining the MPEA, Healey served as the chief executive officer of Tur Partners LLC ("Tur") Tur, a firm founded by Chicago's former mayor Richard M. Daley.
+Prior to joining the MPEA, Healey served as the chief executive officer of Tur Partners LLC, a firm founded by Chicago's former mayor Richard M. Daley.
 Healey also served as Principal in Charge of the Development Group for the John Buck Company, focused on growing the firm's private real estate and infrastructure related transactions.

-Healey coordinated the organizational and planning activities for the NATO Summit in Chicago in 2012, acting as Director of the NATO Host Committee as an executive "on loan," overseeing planning, fundraising and implementation of the Summit in an 8-month time frame.
+She coordinated the organizational and planning activities for the NATO Summit in Chicago in 2012, acting as Director of the NATO Host Committee as an executive "on loan," overseeing planning, fundraising and implementation of the Summit in an 8-month time frame.
 Healey built a strong public sector career during which she earned a reputation for bringing together private and public leaders.
-In 2009, Ms. Healey was appointed as President of Chicago 2016, where she was responsible for locally leading Chicago's bid for the 2016 Summer Olympics.
+In 2009, Healey was appointed President of Chicago for 2016, where she was responsible for locally leading Chicago's bid for the 2016 Summer Olympics.

 Healey held several senior positions for the City of Chicago under the administration of mayor Richard M. Daley, most recently as Daley's Chief of Staff.
-She earlier served as Commissioner of the City's Department of Planning and Development, overseeing more than $1 billion of combined investment into the City's economic development programs and projects.
-Healey's previous experiences include time as a principal at Perkins + Will, and as Deputy Director for Business Development of the (then) Illinois Department of Commerce & Community Affairs.
-Healey began her career as a policy aide to former Governor John Carlin of Kansas in 1983.
+She earlier served as Commissioner of the city's Department of Planning and Development, overseeing more than $1 billion of combined investment into the city's economic development programs and projects.
+Healey's previous experiences include time as a principal at Perkins + Will, and as deputy director for Business Development of the (then) Illinois Department of Commerce & Community Affairs.
+Healey began her career as a policy aide to former Kansas Governor John Carlin in 1983.

-Healey's current civic involvement includes being a board member for Local Initiatives Support Chicago (LISC), World Business Chicago, Chicago Architecture Foundation, Loyola University Health System, Chicago Police Memorial Foundation, as well as being an Ex-Officio Board Member for Navy Pier, Inc., and Choose Chicago.
+Healey's civic involvement includes being a board member for Local Initiatives Support Chicago (LISC), World Business Chicago, Chicago Architecture Foundation, Loyola University Health System, Chicago Police Memorial Foundation, City Club of Chicago, Chicago Fire Department Foundation, as well as being an Ex-Officio Board Member for Navy Pier, Inc., and Choose Chicago.
 Healey's civic involvement also includes the Economic Club of Chicago, The Commercial Club of Chicago and the Chicago Network.

+Personal life and death
-She has a Master of Science in Public Administration and a Bachelor of Arts in Economics from Kansas State University.

-[Crain's Chicago Business] featured Healey in its "Forty Under Forty" publication in 1999 and as a "Woman to Watch" in 2009.
+Healey was born in New Orleans.
+She had a Master of Science in Public Administration and a Bachelor of Arts in economics from Kansas State University.
+Crain's Chicago Business featured Healey in its "Forty Under Forty" publication in 1999 and as a "Woman to Watch" in 2009.

+Healey dated Walt Eckenhoff and had two children.
+She died of pancreatic cancer on May 3, 2025, at the age of 65.